SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-28-weekend-editrix-shot-seventh-time.md

 - The [_taiyaki_](https://en.wikipedia.org/wiki/Taiyaki) dessert (vanilla ice cream plus sweet bean paste inside a fish-shaped pastry) was a mistake.
-The fish-shaped pastry is supposed to be _baked_ around the sweet bean paste in something like a waffle iron; some clown decided to deep-fry it instead, with extra grease.
+The fish-shaped pastry is supposed to be _baked_ around the sweet bean paste in something like a waffle iron; some clown decided to deep-fry it instead.
+With extra grease.
 Definitely a mistake.

 Oh, and you still have to tip, despite the lack of humans delivering food to your table.
 It apparently goes to the staff as a whole.  _Somebody_ cleans off the table, loads up the